twalt007/sweet_corner_ecommerce/README.md

 ### 1. System Requirements
 This project requires that the latest versions of Node.js and MySql be installed on your machine.
 #### Dev Environment
 This project was coded in a dev environment configured with the assistance of LearningFuze Coding School.
 If desired, the below link contains instructions for duplicating this environment.
+Repo cloned from their official github.

 [Sample Dev Environment - Set-up Instructions](https://github.com/twalt007/lfz-dev "LearningFuze Coding School - Dev Environment Set-Up")